HilaEyal23/assembler/README.md

 | :-------------: |:-------------:|
 | 9 - 2 | 1 - 0 |

-*In addition, each string encodes '\0' at it's end, which is acctualy 0-word. <br />* *<br />
+*In addition, each string encodes '\0' at it's end, which is actually 0-word. <br />* *<br />
 **.struct** is a declaration of struct.
 Each structure consist of two fields: a number and a string.
 The declaration ".struct" encodes to the memory a single integer word (as described above) and a string sequence of words (described above as well). <br />*